 - Exposure to moisture: Any dog who frequently gets wet — whether it’s from swimming or spending a lot of time walking in rainy weather — may develop hot spots if too much moisture lingers.

-- Untreated skin conditions or allergies: If Rover continually chews or scratches at itchy skin, he’s more likely to see a hot spot develop.
+- Untreated skin health issues or seasonal allergies: If Rover continually chews or scratches at itchy skin, he’s more likely to see a hot spot develop.

 Get Relief With These Treatments